 Monday, April 22, 2024

-NIXING THE ABORTION PILL: America's prig wins a posthumous victory
+NIXING THE ABORTION PILL: America's top prig wins posthumous victory

-A long-comatose 1873 "anti-vice" law inspired by the nation's most notorious morals crusader, Anthony Comstock (above), is now the basis of a federal court ruling cutting off access to mail-order mifepristone.
-The pill that is used in more than half of the nation's abortions.
+A long-comatose 1873 "anti-vice" law, inspired by Anthony Comstock, the nation's most notorious blue nose, is now the basis of a federal court ruling in support of cutting off citizen access to mail-order mifepristone.
+The pill used in more than half of the nation's abortions.
+Although the Supreme Court just ruled that the groups that successfully challenged access to the drug in a lower court did not have standing to sue, the Court's reasoning still allows future mifepristone access challenges.

-Comstock gained fame as the founder of the New York Society for the Suppression of Vice.
-Comstock sought to block access to information about birth control and abortion.
-He and his followers also campaigned to stamp out “obscene” books, “dirty” pictures, birth control devices, sex toys, and anything else he thought might inflame the nation's genitalia.
+So who is Anthony Comstock?
+As the founder of the New York Society for the Suppression of Vice, which grew to nation-wide scope, he was to become America's top prig.
+His chief aim was to block access to any and all information and or devices for birth control and/or abortion.
+Moreover, he and his zealous followers also campaigned to stamp out “obscene” books, “dirty” pictures, sex toys and anything else thought to inflame the nation's genitalia.

-Comstock's modus operandi was brutally simple.
-He and his anti-vice crusade conducted vigilante raids on retailers.
-After invading stores, they brazenly "confiscated," and handed over to police: “bad books” and “articles made of rubber for immoral purposes and used by both sexes.”
-Then, emboldened by the success of this extra-legal campaign, Comstock launched a national movement to criminalize sex education of any kind, as well as sex toys, racy illustrations and “bad books.”
+Comstock's modus operandi was brazen.
+He and his anti-vice crusaders conducted patently illegal vigilante raids on retailers.
+Storming into targeted stores, they brazenly "confiscated" and handed over to police: “bad books” and “articles made of rubber for immoral purposes and used by both sexes.”
+Then, emboldened by the popularity of this extra-legal campaign, Comstock launched a national movement to criminalize sex education of any kind, as well as sex toys, racy illustrations and “bad books.”

-This prohibition against using the mail created a cushy government job for Comstock.
-He was appointed "special agent" of the US Post Office with exclusive enforcement powers.
+Propitiously this prohibition against mailing such stuff created a government job for Comstock.
+He was appointed "special agent" of the US Post Office and given exclusive enforcement powers.
 He held this position — in essence, as America’s sexual morality czar — for the next 42 years!
-In this capacity Comstock was empowered to prosecute anyone sending information about birth control, or committing any other "sexual offenses,” via the mail.
+In this capacity Comstock enthusiastically prosecuted anyone caught sending information about birth control, or committing any other of a long list of "sexual offenses” via the mail. )

-Were many actually prosecuted?
-Upon retirement Comstock boasted that he had victoriously brought charges against more than 3,600 defendants and destroyed 160 tons of "sexual materials."
-And these materials included literally tons of information about birth control.
-The postal service sometimes even forbade the mailing of anatomy books to medical students.
+Was the law actually enforced?
+Upon retirement Comstock boasted that he had victoriously brought charges against more than 3,600 defendants and destroyed 160 tons of "sexual materials" including tons of information about birth control.
+Under Comstock the postal service sometimes even forbade the mailing of anatomy books to medical students.

-In consequence of Comstock's puritanism, hundreds found themselves in federal prison.
-And the mischief is not over.
-Presently the Taliban style "Comstock Act" has risen from the dead and become the very law the Texas federal court used in order to ban prescription mail order mifepristone.
-This despite the Food and Drug Administration determination that this highly effective drug's mail-order dispensation is safe.
+As a consequence of Comstock's puritanism, hundreds of "offenders" found themselves in federal prison.
+And, somewhat amazingly, this mischief is not yet over.
+The Taliban style "Comstock Act" has recently risen from the dead to be applied by a Trump appointed Texas federal district court judge.
+He cited it in banning mail order mifepristone.
+This despite the fact that the Food and Drug Administration has approved mail-order dispensation of this highly effective abortion aid.

 .